digipolisgent/api-guidelines/Guidelines.md

 /finance/budgetcalculator/v1/budgetround/001
 ```

+#### 7.1.5 Custom Headers

+Some of the microservices the Service Factory provides MUST use custom headers.
+The desciption and syntax off these custom headers WILL be provided in the OpenAPI Specification of the respective microservice.

 ### 17.2 Healthchecks

 All our services MUST use a generic way for monitoring and checking their health.
 These are called the healthchecks.

 The healthchecks are based on the method called ["Hootsuite Health Checks"][hootsuite-healthchecks].